Hope loves art and creativity

-We have a re-launched a thriving range of creative groups using different media and means of self-expression, as well as groups who gather for self-help and who use art as part of their therapy.
+We offer a thriving range of creative groups using different media and means of self-expression, as well as groups who gather for self-help and who use art as part of their therapy.
 It gives voice and dignity to our service users.

 Art and other graphic media can provide a way of coping with distress, with pain, and offers therapy.
 Some of Hope’s artist’s work can be considered part of the tradition known as Art Brut or Outsider Art, made by people who do not see themselves as artists (although they are) and whose art is a release and in some cases untrained self-expression.